 - Regressing into childlike behavior, such as biting, incessant rocking, and sucking a thumb or finger

 - Depressive behavior

-Symptoms of financial abuse of the elderly can include, but aren’t limited to:
+Symptoms of financial abuse of the elderly can include, but are not limited to:

 - Disputes regarding future inheritance

-If you suspect abuse, there are several steps you can take to ensure your report is carefully considered and properly investigated.
+If you suspect elder abuse or neglect, there are several steps you can take to ensure your report is carefully considered and properly investigated.

-Document: Document anything that seems out of the ordinary, including changes in behavior, unexplained or recurring bruising.
-Write out detailed descriptions of injuries, and, if possible, obtain written statements from the victim and any witnesses.
+Document anything that seems out of the ordinary, including changes in behavior and unexplained or recurring bruising.
+Write out detailed descriptions and take photographs of the injuries.
+If possible, obtain written statements from the victim and any witnesses.

-Report: Suspected abuse in nursing homes and other long-term care facilities in Pennsylvania are investigated by the state’s Ombudsman Program, which “is designed to support and empower consumers by resolving individual complains involving long-term care service while working to improve and enhance the long-term living systems for the residents and their families.”
+If you believe an individual may be in severe danger, call 911 immediately.
+An additional way to report elder abuse is to file a complaint with the state.
+Suspected abuse in nursing homes and other long-term care facilities in Pennsylvania are investigated by the state’s Ombudsman Program, which “is designed to support and empower consumers by resolving individual complaints involving long-term care service while working to improve and enhance the long-term living systems for the residents and their families.”

-Seek Counsel: Contact one of our specialized attorneys who have a full understanding of elder care law.
+Contact one of our nursing home abuse and neglect attorneys who have a full understanding of elder care law.
 We will help explain nursing care resident rights, help file nurse home claims and advise you on the best course of action for your case.